robsontenorio/laravel-tdd-docs/README.md

 # Well, and if ... :bulb: :bulb: :bulb:

-And if we could to have same result (structured tests and reports) with zero config, only using Laravel Testing Suite, simpling commenting your testing files?
+And if we could to have same result (structured tests and reports) with **zero config**, only using Laravel Testing Suite, simpling commenting your testing files?

 Well, we develop our software using TDD with clean workflow and get a bonus with almost zero effort: **living docs**.